Mirabal sisters: Assassination

 On 25 November 1960, Patria, Minerva, María Teresa, and their driver, Rufino de la Cruz, were visiting María Teresa and Minerva's incarcerated husbands.
 Patria's husband was not incarcerated but she traveled with her sisters as moral support.
 Returning home, they were stopped by Trujillo's henchmen.
-The sisters and de la Cruz were separated, strangled and clubbed to death.
+The sisters and De la Cruz were separated, strangled and clubbed to death.
 The bodies were placed in their vehicle, which was run off the mountain road in an attempt to make their deaths look like an accident.

-After Trujillo was assassinated on 30 May 1961, General Pupo Román admitted to having personal knowledge that the sisters were killed by Victor Alicinio Peña Rivera (Trujillo's right-hand man) along with Ciriaco de la Rosa, Ramon Emilio Rojas, Alfonso Cruz Valeria, and Emilio Estrada Malleta, members of his secret police force.
+After Trujillo was assassinated on 30 May 1961, General Pupo Román admitted to having personal knowledge that the sisters were killed by Victor Alicinio Peña Rivera (Trujillo's right-hand man) along with Ciriaco de la Rosa, Ramón Emilio Rojas, Alfonso Cruz Valeria, and Emilio Estrada Malleta, members of his secret police force.
 As to whether Trujillo ordered the killings or whether the secret police acted on its own, one historian wrote, "We know orders of this nature could not come from any authority lower than national sovereignty.
 That was none other than Trujillo himself; still less could it have taken place without his assent."
 Also, one of the murderers, Ciriaco de la Rosa, said "I tried to prevent the disaster, but I could not because if I had he, Trujillo, would have killed us all."